The Todo Noise Application

 TIP

-client would be accessible at http://my-domain.com
+- the player client will be accessible at

-client would be accessible at http://my-domain.com/controller
+- the controller client will be accessible at

-Now that our project is scaffolded, let's create the schemas describing the states for each player
+Now that our project is scaffolded, let's create the schemas describing the states for each player and for the global parameters.

 state

-client will create its own state instance from this schema. - A schema defining global variables of the application (e.g. mute, master volume) which will be unique and shared by every connected clients.
+- One shared state class defining global variables of the application (e.g. mute, master volume) which will be unique and shared by every connected clients.

-in the src/server/schemas/
+in the src

 directory, and fill it with the following code:

-// src/server/schemas/globals.js
+// src/global-state-description.js

 export default {